SephDelosReyes/lsynth/README.md

 ### To do:
 - **synth non-negotiables**
-    - Oscillators
+    - Oscillators ✅
-    - OSC visualizer (oscilloscope)
+    - OSC visualizer (oscilloscope) ✅
-    - ADSR (per active oscillator)
+    - ADSR (per active oscillator) ✅
-    - Filter (at least a LPF)
+    - Filter (at least a LPF) ✅
-    - Mixer
+    - Mixer (might not be needed, unless, I push for multi-osc)
-    - Polyphony
+    - Polyphony ✅
 - **maybes**
     - Mod Env
     - LFOs